 The other benefit of implementing this short term kidney failure treatment is that you are eliminating a cause of renal failure – that’s only if you have high blood pressure, of course.

-The Tip: There are literally hundreds of antihypertensive medications available, but knowing which type to use is going to give you the best possible care, the main types of antihypertensives are: Calcium antagonists, ACE inhibitors, ATI antagonists, and Beta blockers.
+The Tip: There are literally hundreds of antihypertensive medications available, but it is difficult to know which type is going to use is going to give you the best possible care.
+The main types of antihypertensives are: Calcium antagonists, ACE inhibitors, ATI antagonists, and Beta blockers.

 Out of these four main groups the medication of choice is ACE inhibitors.
 These have been proven time and time again to offer the renal-protective effects, while lowering your blood pressure at the same time.
 You will know if you are already taking an ACE inhibitor if your medication name ends in “-pril”.
 You want to avoid ‘-pine’, ‘-artan’, and ‘-olol’.

 Ask your doctor if you can switch to an ACE inhibitor if you are already on a blood pressure medication to improve your kidney failure treatment.